 Works In Either Orientation

-There is clearly a right direction when installing the safety gate.
+There is clearly a right direction when installing the industrial safety gate.
 It most easily determined by the stickers or writing oriented right side up.

-However, if you’d prefer the hinge being on the other side of the opening, you can flip the gate around for installation.
+However, if you’d prefer the hinge to be on the other side of the opening, you can flip the gate around for installation.
 Yes, the hinge is designed to work in both directions.
 Use the adjustable tension to ensure it closes properly and in the right direction.

 Why Doesn’t It Have A Latch?

 We get asked this question a lot.
 So don’t feel bad if you are wondering the same thing.

 The reason we do not include a latch on the safety gate is two-fold: Safety and Function.